What Are the Hip Abductors?

-Dysfunction of this muscle group may include injury, weakness, and poor control/timing of the muscles.
-All of these can negatively impact functional abilities, whether they be sport performance or ability to safely/comfortably walk.
+When these muscles weaken, basic mobility as well as higher function performance like in sport can be significantly impacted.
 The gluteus medius in particular is an often researched muscle and, when weak or dysfunctional, has been linked to ACL injuries, IT band syndrome, ankle sprains, and knee pain.
 Interestingly, a study comparing gluteus medius function in those with and without back pain also found decreased strength in those suffering from low back pain.
-Lastly, falls, hip osteoarthritis (OA) and replacement surgeries are more cases where this muscle group is highlighted.
-Poor strength and control of hip abductors has been shown to predict falls in those older than 65 years of age.
-Those living with hip OA have been suggested to have weaker gluteus medius strength when electrical activity is measured when walking, as well as going up and down stairs.
-Furthermore, after hip replacement surgery these muscles are expectedly weakened.
-The good news is, there is research to suggest these muscles can be made larger, stronger, and lend themselves to increased functional ability with the right training.
+Lastly, falls, hip osteoarthritis (OA) and replacement surgeries are more prevalent in seniors where this muscle group is shown to be weaker.
+The importance of restoring the strength in weak hip abductors, or even building additional strength to help performance and prevent injury should always be considered.

 A physiotherapist can help assess the strength of you hip abductors for your specific situation.
 For example, if you are a senior who needs to climb stairs safely, or a high performance athlete who wants to reduce the risk of injury, it may be helpful to understand your current functional strength.
 Additionally, our physiotherapists can build an effective strength program for you to assist in achieving your goals.
 Contact us today to learn more.